 No matter how talented you are in design, narrative, or coding, no one will be aware that you are open for business without a personal marketing plan.
 Every competent freelancer should have a robust online presence, including a personal website, a digital portfolio, and public social media profiles on which they can be found.
-A solid personal brand may significantly increase your professionalism in the eyes of both present and potential customers.
+A solid personal branding may significantly increase your professionalism in the eyes of both present and potential customers.

 Set a schedule with prompt assignments

 Setting timelines and managing expectations with customers is crucial for freelancers, whether they are working on an hourly rate, last-minute project, or have plenty of time.
 Specifying the end product's appearance, delivery date, and method enables consumers to know what they are getting while also assisting freelancers in staying on schedule.

 You could work on various projects at any given time, each at a different state of completion.
 It might be challenging to keep track of all the inspirations and ideas connected to each one.
 Thus, every freelancer's portfolio must include excellent organizing abilities.